naorella/GIS_showcase/README.md

 This Project was made with the **[gis_dev_container](https://github.com/naorella/gis_dev_container)** project,
-by creating a virual environment with docker.
+by creating a virual environment with docker in order to perform the analysis.

 # An Analysis of Toronto Roads and the Effect of Calming Features